mayuki/Yafp/README.md

 # Yafp

-ASP.NET Core + YARP-based library for implementing customizable forward proxy server.
+A toolkit for implementing forward proxy based on ASP.NET Core and YARP.

+It can be used to implement custom local proxies.
+For example, it is possible to create something like Fiddler.

 > [!IMPORTANT]
-> This project is a PoC and is not recommended for production use, but it works well for hobby use with customization.
+> **This project is a PoC and is not recommended for production use**, but it works well for hobby use with customization.
 > It can be used as a replacement for Titanium Web Proxy, etc.

 ## Architecture